peter88213/nvhelp-de/source/plot_menu.rst

 .. note::
    Only "normal" sections appear in the plot grid.
-   Abschnitts of the "Unbenutzt" type are omitted.
+   Abschnitte of the "Unbenutzt" type are omitted.

 Der Dateinamenszusatz lautet ``_grid_tmp``.